danielwoodie/fireplace/contentcalendar.md

 blog/post-2.md -- Inflation Adjusted S&P 500 Returns for the Last 100 Years
 blog/post-3.md -- How to Calculate Your FIRE Number

+## On future value calculator
+## 1. Get numbers to round correctly2
+## 2. Get numbers to count up correctly.
+## 3. Add a dollar sign where relevant.

+#### Take a break for a few days
+#### Come back and work on
+## 1. Fixing how the lines are drawn on the payoffmortgageearly calculator
+## 2. Including the fvsimulator to run in succession like the Trinity Study
+## 3. Start working on a Pay off mortgage or invest calculator (Output will be net worth).

 #### Started

 #### Not Started